sameeresque/CMBM/README.md

 ## Post-processing and Analysis

-After fitting, analyze your results with the comprehensive post-processing tool:
+After fitting, analyze your results with the post-processing tool:

 ### Basic Usage
 ```bash